 Danny Resnic is the inventor of the ORIGAMI™ condoms.
 He heads the company's research and development division and serves as principal investigator of its clinical research.
 His determination and commitment to reinvent the condom into user-friendly and pleasurable devices have been recognized among researchers and in international media.
 Danny studied design at the Art Center College of Design (CA).

-"I am grateful for the support from the epidemiology research community , the National Institutes of Health, and the Bill & Melinda Gates Foundation, without whom these innovations would not be possible.
-My wholehearted thanks to the media for covering the company's innovations."
+"I am grateful for the support from the epidemiology research community, and consumers around the planet, without whom these innovations would not be possible.
+My wholehearted thanks to the media for covering the company's innovations." -Danny Resnic